ethanlee928/spark-vllm-docker/README.md

 ## 3\.
 Using `run-cluster-node.sh`

-Once inside the container, use the included script to configure the environment and launch Ray.
+The script is used to configure the environment and launch Ray either in head or node mode.

+Normally you would start it with the container like in the example above, but you can launch it inside the Docker session manually if needed (but make sure it's not already running).

 ### Syntax